SoyGema/Limbic_System/README.md

 In this repository you can find several experiments to reverse eingeniering documentation Data gathering.
 Cognitive Experiments.
 Neural Net Experimentation , from classification to Architecture model Design

+# Main function description architecture

 Find bellow a descripcion of main parts and ideas regarding neural nets that could be implemented

 THE AMYGDALA : Responds to fear, danger and anxiety.
-There are two parts of the amygdala that show an adversarial behaviour Type of neural net that could be implemented : perceptron, adversarial neural net, logistic regression
+There are two parts of the amygdala that show an adversarial behaviour Type of neural net that could be implemented : perceptron, adversarial neural net, logistic regression.
+As other ideas, one shot learning -as a quick response to fear-

 THE HIPPOCAMPUS : memory survival mode approach
-Type of neural net that could be implemented : reinforce LSTM,
+Type of neural net that could be implemented : reinforced LSTM,

 THE THALAMUS : sensory middle-dispositive conected with the cortex Type of neural net that could be implemented : CNNs, RNNs, InceptionV3 and InceptionV4